DenisPav/Ooze/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/DenisPav/Ooze)
 ![Nuget](https://img.shields.io/nuget/dt/Ooze.Typed)

-This package provides simple mechanism for applying filters, sorters, paging to your `IQueryable<T>` queries.
-Packages are available on the `Github package repository` so you can install them from there.
+This package provides a simple mechanism for applying filters, sorters, paging to your `IQueryable<T>` queries.
+Packages are available on the `NuGet` so you can install them from there.

 ## Installation ⚙
 You can find latest versions on nuget [on this location](https://www.nuget.org/packages/Ooze.Typed/).